Dumitru Mazilu: During the Romanian Revolution

 After his speech was broadcast on television, Dumitru Mazilu was appointed Vice President of the National Salvation Front, which took power after Ceaușescu's removal.
 The FSN proclamation read by Ion Iliescu on 22 December 1989 was written by Dumitru Mazilu with some editing by Silviu Brucan.
 Despite this brief cooperation, tensions between Mazilu and Iliescu began as a result of the big tent ideology adopted by the FSN to present a united front against Nicolae Ceaușescu.
 Brucan and Iliescu believed that Communism should be kept in place, but Ceaușescu should be removed, whereas Mazilu believed that Communism was inherently flawed and was in need of replacement by Capitalism and Petre Roman believed that Socialism was Communism's natural replacement.
 These tensions culminated when during a march of remembrance for the fallen of the revolution on 12 January 1990, Mazilu attempted to use the dissatisfaction of the crowd to seize leadership of the FSN from Iliescu.
 His attempt, which included him jumping on top of a tank and shouting, "death to the former Securitate officers!" was largely unsuccessful apart from the removal of a few former Communist activists from the leadership of the FSN.

 After Dumitru Mazilu's failure to gain prominence as a leader in the National Salvation Front, the newspaper, Free Romania published a piece made up of information from Mazilu's political biography.
 The information in the piece was largely about his past under the regime of Gheorghe Gheorghiu-Dej.
 After being discredited from public opinion, Mazilu resigned from the leadership of the FSN on 26 January 1990, accusing the Communist practices within the political framework of the new political power of Stalinism.

-In March 1991, Dumitru Mazilu was attacked in Geneva during the devastation of political parties in Bucharest, the assaults of various journalists and leaders of the opposition, and the murder of Ioan Petru Culianu in Illinois.
-The murder was celebrated by the new union of the Romanian far-right and far-left; according to Vladimir Tismăneanu: "[Culianu] he gave the most devastating indictment of the new union of far left and far right in Romania".
-As speculation that former Securitate officers were behind the assaults of various journalists and opposition leaders and Ioan Petru Culianu's murder, Mazilu came to understand that the Romanian authorities were likely behind his assault and were attempting to keep him silent as a centre-left political dissident who was critical of both far-right and far-left world views.
+In March 1991, Dumitru Mazilu was reportedly attacked in Geneva as he was preparing another report critical of the government.
+There was speculation that former Securitate officers were behind the incident; furthermore, it was alleged that this was part of larger campaign of assaults on other journalists and opposition leaders, including the murder of Ioan Petru Culianu.